-A mail exchanger (MX) record is a type of DNS record that identifies which server will handle the incoming mail for your domain.
-MX records always point to a domain; never to an IP address.
-When using Bluehost name servers, your default MX record is your domain name which contains a local IP address to the server so all mail is handled locally, but this record can be modified to point to a third-party email host, or you can add additional MX records and set their priority.
+A mail exchanger (MX) record is a DNS record that identifies which server will handle your domain's incoming mail.
+MX records always point to a domain, never to an IP address.
+When using Bluehost name servers, your default MX record is your domain name which contains a local IP address to the server, so all mail is handled locally, but this record can be modified to point to a third-party email host, or you can add additional MX records and set their priority.

 If you host your email outside of us, your email provider will likely give you their MX Record settings to use.
 You can change the MX records by logging into your account, going to the Domains section, and accessing the DNS Zone Editor.